Medically reviewed by Drugs.com. Last updated on Aug 5, 2022.

 - Pelvis.
 Ischiopagus (is-kee-OP-uh-gus) twins are joined at the pelvis, either face to face or end to end.
-Many ischiopagus twins share the lower gastrointestinal tract, as well as the liver and genital and urinary tract organs.
+Many ischiopagus twins share the lower GI tract, as well as the liver and genital and urinary tract organs.
 Each twin may have two legs or, less commonly, the twins share two or three legs.

 - Head.
 Craniopagus (kray-nee-OP-uh-gus) twins are joined at the back, top or side of the head, but not the face.
 Craniopagus twins share a portion of the skull.
 But their brains are usually separate, though they may share some brain tissue.

 - Head and chest.
 Cephalopagus (sef-uh-LOP-uh-gus) twins are joined at the face and upper body.
 The faces are on opposite sides of a single shared head, and they share a brain.
 These twins rarely survive.